hedronvision/bazel-compile-commands-extractor/README.md

 Howdy, Bazel user 🤠.
 Let's get you set up fast with some awesome tooling for the C language family.

-There's a bunch of text here, but only because we're trying to spell things out and make them easy.
+There's a bunch of text here but only because we're trying to spell things out and make them easy.
 If you have issues, let us know; we'd love your help making things even better and more complete!

 ### First, do the usual WORKSPACE setup.